Welcome New Reader!

 And check out some photos of the amazing street art below.

-The park next to my club where I ended up every night
+Graffiti on a remnant of the Berlin Wall The park next to my club where I ended up every night6) Berlin’s central location makes it easy to travel around Europe

 Berlin is placed squarely in the center of Europe, so it’s super easy to get around.
-I used a car sharing web site, www.mitfahrgelegenheit.de, to get to Amsterdam for just 30EUR.
+I used a car sharing web site, http://www.mitfahrgelegenheit.de, to get to Amsterdam for just 30EUR.
 You’re only a few hours away by train from Prague, Budapest, and Munich, and dozens of other cities.
 And budget airlines fly out of the city’s two airports–I flew roundtrip to Oslo for just €12!

 7) The amazing, delicious döner kebabs